-Previously, Pacheco spent 20 years in the trenches of digital publishing at everywhere from Fortune 500 companies to startups.
-He started his career as an online producer for Washingtonpost.com, where he produced Interact, one of the first online news communities on the Web.
-Subsequently, as a principal product manager at America Online, he oversaw some of the Internet’s first truly global community products.
+Previously, Pacheco spent 20 years in the trenches of digital publishing everywhere from Fortune 500 companies to startups.
+He started his career as an online producer for Washingtonpost.com, where he produced Interact, one of the first online news communities.
+Subsequently, as a principal product manager at America Online, he oversaw some of the internet’s first truly global community products.
 In 2005, after pioneering the first implementation of a social networking platform at a U.S. newspaper, he received an NAA “20 Under 40” award.
 And in 2007, he received a Knight News Challenge grant to build a democratized publishing service that evolved into an eBook platform.

-When he’s not teaching, Pacheco is busy exploring new technologies shaping the future of media, which lately means augmented reality, citizen sensor networks and drones.
-He is also working on an Emerging Media Platforms course that will be offered through Newhouse’s Communications@ Syracuse online master's program.
+When he’s not teaching, Pacheco is busy exploring new technologies shaping the future of media, which lately means augmented and mixed reality, social VR, chatbots and smart speaker skills.